FUNDAMENTALS OF SENATE COMMITTEES

 Broadcasting

-A committee can broadcast its meetings subject to the availability of resources.
-The committee clerk makes necessary arrangements.
+A committee can broadcast its meetings online and on television, subject to the availability of resources.
+The committee clerk makes the necessary arrangements.
 If more committees request to be broadcast than can be accommodated, the leadership representatives from the recognized parties and recognized parliamentary groups will provide direction.

-When a Senate committee meeting is televised for broadcast, it may be available live on the Parliamentary Television Network (PTN).
+When a Senate committee meeting is broadcasted, it may be available live on the Parliamentary Television Network (PTN).
 Such broadcasts are available in French, English and floor languages to all offices on Parliament Hill.
-Webcasts of public committee meetings and a video on demand service are available to members of the public on the Internet (at sencanada.ca).
+Webcasts of public committee meetings and a video on demand service are available to members of the public on the internet (at sencanada.ca).
 Senate committee meetings recorded for broadcast are provided to the Cable Public Affairs Channel (CPAC), with whom the Senate has an agreement to broadcast a fixed number of hours of Senate committee meetings per week, for broadcast in English and French at a later date.
 Under rule 14-7(2), public proceedings in any committee may be broadcast and recorded using audio feed facilities installed for that purpose.
-This provision also allows audio webcasting.
+This means that members of the public observing the committee may not film or broadcast committee meetings themselves.
+This provision also applies to audio webcasting.

 Senate of Canada Website